xbeat/Machine-Learning/README.md

 Extended Mind Transformers (EMT) are a novel approach to handling long-context tasks in natural language processing without the need for extensive fine-tuning.
 This technique allows models to process and understand much longer sequences of text efficiently.

+## Masked Attention in Transformer Models

+Introduction to Masked Attention

+Masked Attention is a key component of transformer-based models, particularly in tasks involving predicting missing words or filling in blanks in sentences.
+It allows models to focus on specific parts of an input sequence while ignoring others, enabling bidirectional understanding of context.

 ## Introduction to Fine-tuning Large Language Models (LLMs) Using Python

 Introduction to Fine-tuning Large Language Models (LLMs)